MattiasSimson/betting-leaderboard-advanced/README.md

+# Important

+This is a home assignment for CoolBet internship.
+The original assingment is explained below.
+CHeck out the additional Readme files in 'client' and 'server' for further clarification.
+This is the 'ADVANCED' version of the assignment.
+For a simple, straight-forward solution, check out: Github link here

 # Home Assignment - Betting Leaderboard

 This is a full-stack development assignment where you need to modify both the frontend application in the `/client` folder and the backend application in the `/server` folder.
 To learn more about the frontend and backend applications and how they work, check out the README.md files in their respective folders.